AhmedHassan95/Makefile/Assignments/C1_M1/README.md

 ### <ins>Requirements</ins>:

-In this programming assignment you will create a simple application that performs statistical analytics on a dataset:
+In this programming assignment we will create a simple application that performs statistical analytics on a dataset:

 These calculations contains:
 - Mean value.